 Your Turn

-Recently, I lost an account that slowed down my business.
+Recently, I lost an account that had been slowing down my business.
 It gives me time to grow other aspects of the business that I had in place.
 Are you prepared if your business slows down today or tomorrow?